guggero/blips/blip-tap.md

-  * `msat_multiplier` is a factor used to scale from `BTC/asset` to `msat/asset_id`, this value is constant within the protocol and is derived by multiplying the number of sats per Bitcoin, by the amount of sats in an
+  * `msat_multiplier` is a factor used to scale from `BTC/asset` to `msat/asset_id`, this value is constant within the protocol and is derived by multiplying the number of sats per Bitcoin, by the amount of sats in a
     msat: `msat_multiplier = 100_000_000 * 1000 = 100_000_000_000` (100
     billion)